kapil-git-1226/DocDesk/README.md

 - Optimized for both desktop and mobile
 - Modular, developer-friendly code structure

+### Future Scope
+- Implement Backend to save real documents in real time by creating cards for each doc.

 ### 🚀 Getting Started
 Follow these steps to run the project locally: